PoisotLab/PLMT/ms.md

   - k: pandoc
   - k: LaTeX
 figure:
-  - id: figure_1
+  - id: figure1
     caption: This is a figure.
+    short: Example figure.
     file: figure1.png
 date: Work in progress.
 abstract: Writing manuscripts doesn't have to be awful.
+This template *tries* to provide good defaults for both the draft and preprint modes.
+Most of the information is contained in the YAML file.
 ---

 And that's it.
 The `YAML` header is supposed to be complete, you only need to